balancer/docs/docs/guides/boosted-pool-creators/new-protocol.md

 If all goes well, you should only need to change the fields highlighted above.

 ## Subgraph
-Adding new integrations to the subgraph is important for tracking linear pool creations.
+Adding new integrations to the subgraph is important for tracking Linear Pool creations.
 The subgraph is maintained in the [Balancer Subgraph Repository](https://github.com/balancer/balancer-subgraph-v2).

-In the `abi` folder add two JSON files.
-One containing the new linear pool factory's abi and the next containing the new linear pool's abi.
+In the `abi` folder add two JSON files: one for the new Linear Pool ABI and one for the the corresponding factory ABI.

-Open the `networks.yaml` file and add an entry for each network that the new linear pool is deployed on.
+In `networks.yaml`, add an entry for each network that the new Linear Pool is deployed on.
 This includes information on the `network`, factory name, `address` of the deployed contract, and `startBlock`.
 Maintain the current naming conventions by naming the factory, `<protocol>LinearPool<version>Factory`.

-Add the linear pool to the `PoolType` namespaces within `src/mappings/helpers/pool.ts`.
+Add the Linear Pool to the `PoolType` namespaces within `src/mappings/helpers/pool.ts`.
 In the `pool.ts` file, update `hasVirtualSupply` and `isLinearPool` to include the new `PoolType`.

-In `manifest.template.yaml`, copy and paste the `ERC4626LinearPoolV4Factory` entry and change to fit the new linear pool's protocol and version.
+In `manifest.template.yaml`, copy and paste the `ERC4626LinearPoolV4Factory` entry and change to fit the new Linear Pool's protocol and version.
 Verify the events match the source code.

-Add event handler mappings for the the factory in `poolFactory.ts`.
-Copy and paste `handleNewERC4626LinearPoolV4` and make necessary changes for the new linear pool's protocol and version.
+Add event handler mappings for the factory in `poolFactory.ts`.
+Copy and paste `handleNewERC4626LinearPoolV4` and make necessary changes for the new Linear Pool's protocol and version.
 The function name must match the name provided in the factory's handler from `manifest.template.yaml`.

 ## Need More Help?
 Feel free to come by the [Balancer Discord](https://discord.balancer.fi/) with any questions.